google/opencasebook/patents.md

 > (2) arrange to deprive yourself of the benefit of the patent license for
 > this particular work, or (3) arrange, in a manner consistent with the
 > requirements of this License, to extend the patent license to downstream
 > recipients.
-“Knowingly relying” means you have actual knowledge that,
+"Knowingly relying" means you have actual knowledge that,
 > but for the patent license, your conveying the covered work in a country,
 > or your recipient's use of the covered work in a country, would infringe
 > one or more identifiable patents in that country that you have reason to